puppetlabs/puppet-docs/source/puppet/6.0/architecture.markdown

 Client-verified HTTPS means each master or agent must have an identifying SSL certificate.
 They each examine their counterpart's certificate to decide whether to allow an exchange of information.

 Puppet includes a built-in certificate authority for managing certificates.
 Agents can automatically request certificates through the master's HTTP API.
-You can use the **puppet cert** command to inspect requests and sign new certificates.
+You can use the `pupetserver ca` command to inspect requests and sign new certificates.
 And agents can then download the signed certificates.

 For more information, see: